Parents of students throughout Florida have enrollment options available to them through a process called “controlled open enrollment.”

 If my child is selected in a lottery to attend a COE school, what am I to do?

-Once notified of a lottery selection, the parent enrolls the student at the specified school using the enrollment approval letter.
+Once notified of a lottery selection, the parent enrolls the student at the specified COE school using the approval letter/email issued by Pupil Accounting.

 Will siblings receive preference under COE?